Table of Contents

 Moreover, these wells are located in places higher than the rest of the land whereas wells are dug in plain lands, not on highlands.

 Another interesting fact is that the diameter of some of the wells is less than half a meter which is very narrow.
-A person cannot go down to such a narrow opening to dig it deeper.
+A person cannot go down to such a narrow opening to dig deeper.